CORaleigh/ROD/README.md

 ### Raleigh Open Data
 ##### A collection of Ruby scripts for automating ETL methods on Raleigh data sets

 ---
+#### Install / Run
+>git clone git@github.com:CORaleigh/ROD.git
+bundle install
+view individual README files for instructions to run the scripts manually

-!
-Always create a working data set and change the _@view\_id_ to the working sets XXXX-XXXX code when modifying data sets that are in production !
+>#####!
+Always create a working data set and change the _@view\_id_ to the working set's XXXX-XXXX code when modifying data sets that are in production !

----

 #### Files
 **app** - links to each data set's README file